Note: This webinar was held on September 12th, 2017

 About this Webinar

-Nationally respected psychologist and family therapist Dr. Gretchen LeFever Watson and Dr. Marilyn Wedge will show research that contradicts the mainstream conceptualization and treatment of ADHD in the United States, and offer alternatives to psychiatric drugs for effectively resolving challenging behaviors at school and home.
+Nationally respected psychologist and family therapist Dr. Gretchen LeFever Watson and Dr. Marilyn Wedge showed research that contradicts the mainstream conceptualization and treatment of ADHD in the United States, and offered alternatives to psychiatric drugs for effectively resolving challenging behaviors at school and home.

 What you'll learn

 You will learn about non-drug approaches to treating ADHD in children.
-Specifically, the course will provide insights from developmental science and discuss the use of behavioral approaches in schools, as well as describe the effects of school practices, video games and electronics, nutrition, sleep, and bullying on ADHD.
+Specifically, the course provides insights from developmental science and discuss the use of behavioral approaches in schools, as well as describes the effects of school practices, video games and electronics, nutrition, sleep, and bullying on ADHD.
 You will also learn about the dangers of medication use for later psychiatric problems and disability.

 This course is designed to educate mental health professionals (psychologists, social workers, licensed professional counselors, marriage and family therapists, nurses, psychiatrists, peer service and support workers, school counselors, and family physicians) as well as the general public.
-CEUs are pending approval for licensed mental health professionals (though not CMEs).
+1.0 CE has been approved for licensed mental health professionals (though not CMEs) (visit this page to verify your eligibility) to learn about educational, family, and nutritional approaches to ADHD.

 Marilyn Wedge, Ph.D., lic.
 MFT, earned her doctorate from the University of Chicago and was a post-doctoral fellow at the Hastings Center for Bioethics in New York.
 During her graduate studies she was awarded a grant from the prestigious Danforth Foundation.
 Her post-doctoral work was funded by a grant from the National Institute for the Humanities.
 She has taught at the College of the Art Institute of Chicago and the California State University East Bay, School of Social Welfare.